What Can I Do To Honor Mental Health And Anxiety Awareness Month?

 Medically reviewed by Paige Henry, LMSW, J.D.

-Updated October 8, 2024by BetterHelp Editorial Team
+Updated March 12th, 2026 by BetterHelp Editorial Team

-Each May, Mental Health Month is observed in the US in order to raise awareness about mental health topics by telling personal stories, resources, and the latest research.
 The month is intended to draw attention to all kinds of mental health conditions, and anxiety is one of these.
-While there’s no official month for anxiety awareness at this time, there are plenty of actions you can take to learn more about and promote awareness of anxiety disorders during Mental Health Month and year-round.
+While there’s no official month for anxiety awareness at this time, there are plenty of actions you can take to learn more about and promote awareness of anxiety disorders during Mental Health Awareness Month and year-round.

 What is anxiety?

-Anxiety disorders are a category of diagnosable, clinical mental illnesses that can consistently impact a person’s daily functioning and often require treatment—which usually includes some form of psychotherapy, sometimes in conjunction with medication.
+Anxiety disorders are a category of diagnosable, clinical mental illnesses that can consistently impact a person’s daily functioning and often require treatment, which usually includes some form of psychotherapy, sometimes in conjunction with medication.
 There are various types of anxiety disorders, such as:

 • Generalized anxiety disorder